 - Insurance is mandatory

-- Logs must be kept
+- Logs on flight information must be kept

 - All accidents or incidents must be reported